Jarasandha – King of Magadha

 Recognizing Jarasandha’s threat to dharma (cosmic order) and justice, Krishna devised a plan to eliminate him.
 He, along with the Pandava brothers Arjuna and Bheema, visited Magadha disguised as Brahmanas.
 They entered Jarasandha’s court and asked him for a duel, knowing that Jarasandha, as a Kshatriya (warrior), could not refuse a challenge.
 Jarasandha, eager to prove his strength, agreed to fight Bheema, the strongest of the Pandavas.

 The duel between Bheema and Jarasandha was legendary, a battle of pure physical power and endurance that raged for days without either warrior tiring.
 Finally, on the fourteenth day, Krishna signaled to Bheema, suggesting the method needed to kill Jarasandha.
 Bheema, following Krishna’s hint, grabbed Jarasandha, tore him in two along the length of his body, and threw the pieces in opposite directions.
 This was the only way to prevent Jarasandha’s body from miraculously joining back together, as the Rakshashi’s magic only worked if the pieces were facing each other.
-Thus, Jarasandha met his end, and the imprisoned kings were freed, restoring peace to the kingdoms he had threatened.
+His defeat not only liberated the captive kings but also weakened the support for the Kauravas, as Jarasandha had been one of their strongest allies.
+This echoes how the downfall of other prominent figures like Duryodhana was foreshadowed by the loss of strategic allies.